The Ultimate Guide to Generative Engine Optimization (GEO)

 Answer engines roam across the open web and into structured sources.
 Make your facts portable so they can be confirmed wherever the model looks.

 When possible, license non-sensitive data for reuse.
 Clear terms increase the chance your work is cited rather than paraphrased without attribution.
+The more consistent your presence across these surfaces, the easier it is for engines to cross-check and quote you confidently.

 Step 7: Tighten technical hygiene and retrieval pathways

-Crawl and index: Include “answer” assets in your sitemaps.
-Avoid burying critical resources behind parameters or complex navigation.
+- Crawl and index: include "answer" assets in your sitemaps; avoid burying critical resources behind parameters or complex navigation

-Canonicalization: Merge look-alike pages and set canonicals to the definitive version.
-Consolidate signals rather than splitting them.
+- Canonicalization: merge look-alike pages and set canonicals to the definitive version; consolidate signals rather than splitting them

-Stable URLs: Keep permanent addresses for evergreen resources like glossaries, calculators, or policies.
-If you must move them, redirect cleanly.
+- Stable URLs: keep permanent addresses for evergreen resources like glossaries, calculators, or policies; if you must move them, redirect cleanly

-Performance and readability: Aim for fast, accessible pages, but never at the expense of clear structure and complete explanations.
+- Performance and readability: aim for fast, accessible pages, but never at the expense of clear structure and complete explanations

-Change management: Display “last updated” dates that reflect real changes.
-Annotate what changed so engines and readers understand freshness.
+- Change management: display "last updated" dates that reflect real changes; annotate what changed so engines and readers understand freshness

-Robots and security: Do not accidentally block critical assets, PDFs, or feeds.
-Ensure public files are truly public and not gated by fragile tokens.
+- Robots and security: do not accidentally block critical assets, PDFs, or feeds; ensure public files are truly public and not gated by fragile tokens

 These basics protect you from being outranked by your own duplicates or out-cited by outdated files that happen to be easier to parse.